 Germ cell tumours start in the cells that form eggs within the ovaries.
-They tend to develop in those who are younger.
+These types of tumours tend to develop in those who are younger, mostly under the age of 40.
+Less than 5 out of every 100 cases of ovarian cancer are germ cell ovarian cancer.

-About 6 in every 10 cases of germ cell ovarian cancer are diagnosed at stage 1 and these early-stage tumours are often treated with surgery alone.
-Some subtypes of germ cell cancers or more advanced tumours are treated with both surgery and chemotherapy.
+Most germ cell ovarian cancer cases are diagnosed at an early stage.
+These early-stage tumours are often treated with surgery alone.
+Certain subtypes of germ cell cancers or more advanced tumours are treated with both surgery and chemotherapy.

 - Dysgerminoma

-Dysgerminoma tumours most commonly affects those of reproductive age (from about age 15 to 45).
+Dysgerminoma tumours most commonly affect those of reproductive age (from about age 15 to 45).
+It is the most common type of cancerous germ cell tumour.

 - Teratoma